How to quickly make vertical videos in DaVinci Resolve

 User adjusting Mismatched resolution files menu for article on how to edit vertical video in DaVinci Resolve.

 This feature not only makes it easier to set up your project for DaVinci Resolve 9:16 vertical videos but also allows you to save these settings as a preset for future projects.
 You can then use your 'Inspector' tab to make adjustments to the layout of your video to make it all look perfect.
-With the vertical format preset, your footage will automatically fit the frame, and you can use the transform tool to adjust it as needed.

-Editing Techniques for DaVinci Resolve Vertical Videos
+Editing techniques for DaVinci Resolve vertical videos

 After setting up your workspace for a new clip, the editing process for DaVinci Resolve vertical videos remains similar.
 You can save your current settings as a preset in the "Project Settings" menu, by clicking on the three-dots menu at the top-right-hand-corner of the menu, and choosing "Save Current Settings as Preset...", and start editing on the timeline.